catflydotio/fly-post-preview/post3.md

 </p>
 ```

 Deciding which live region settings were appropriate was most of the work!
-An incoming chat message could probably afford to [wait for other announcements to finish](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-live), and maybe you don't even need to know every time another visits or leaves your playlist.
+An incoming chat message could probably afford to [wait for other announcements to finish](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-live), and maybe you don't even need to know every time another user visits or leaves your playlist.
 In a music-player app, you really don't want too many status announcements interrupting the tunes.

 ## Ephemeral alerts